Scorpio3310/valus-erc20/README.md

 ```

- and in function "getValusTokenIssuance" ypu can change price and duration of bonuses
+ and in function "getValusTokenIssuance" you can change price and duration of bonuses

  ```shell
   if (_now >= startDay && _now < startDay + 2 days) return _ethSent * 1400; // In first 48h price for 1 VLS is 0.085 USD